pyeventsourcing/eventsourcing/docs/old-roadmap.md

 one container, with notifications being made synchronously in process.
 Microservices arise simply from moving a box to a new container, with notifications then propagated across the process boundaries.
-As Eric Evans has suggested, harder social boundaries are perhaps a necessary condition to ensure a domain driven design can be a socially successful design, due to the rough and tumble of day-to-day software development, and the fact that software developers double in number every five years, so that on average half the programmers have less than five years experience, which might not be enough adequately to practise design approaches such as DDD.
+As Eric Evans has suggested, harder social boundaries are perhaps a necessary condition to ensure a domain-driven design can be a socially successful design, due to the rough and tumble of day-to-day software development, and the fact that software developers double in number every five years, so that on average half the programmers have less than five years experience, which might not be enough adequately to practise design approaches such as DDD.